Shrutij516/AKI_Dialysis_Prediction/README.md

 Acute Kidney Injury (AKI) is a critical clinical condition that can progress to kidney failure requiring dialysis.
 Early identification of high-risk patients is essential for improving patient outcomes and enabling timely medical intervention.

-This project develops machine learning models to predict dialysis requirement in AKI patients using structured Electronic Health Record (EHR) features.
+This project develops machine learning models to predict dialysis requirement in AKI patients using structured Electronic Health Record (EHR) data, including temporal clinical events.

 The work is conducted as part of a course-based research project at Stony Brook University.

 ## Problem Statement

-Given a patient admitted with Acute Kidney Injury, predict whether the patient will require dialysis during the hospital stay using structured clinical features extracted from Electronic Health Records.
+Given a patient diagnosed with Acute Kidney Injury (AKI), predict whether the patient will progress to dialysis or end-stage renal disease (ESRD) within a future time window.

 This task is framed as a binary classification problem:
 - Input: Structured EHR features